amr-salah92/Customers-Segmentation-Analysis/README.md

 ## Executive Summary *(For a Marketing Manager)*
 1. **Top 10% of Customers** drive **50% of revenue** — prioritize retention.
 2. **40% of Customers** are inactive — launch reactivation campaigns.
 3. **Germany** shows untapped potential with higher average order value.
+4. November & December sales spiked by 45%, driven by holiday gifting (e.g., low-cost gifts like novelty toys and décor).
+5. Identified 20% of customers driving 80% of revenue using RFM (Recency, Frequency, Monetary) analysis and clustering algorithms.

 ---